 7.5.2 The policy will apply where in a particular locality (see footnote 49), the identified need in the most up-to-date Affordable Housing Needs Survey cannot be met on an allocation in the locality and the operation of policy HP3.
-Policy HP4 sets out the criteria for assessing proposals made on this basis.
+Policy HP4 sets out the criteria for assessing proposals made on this basis for rural exception sites.